Buying a Water Heater: What Consumers Should Know

 Types of Water Heaters

 The two most common types of water heaters are traditional tank water heaters (also called hot water tanks), and tankless water heaters.
-Hot water tanks store hot water, while tankless water heaters heat water as needed.
+Hot water tanks store hot water, while tankless water heaters heat

 1. Hot Water Tanks